-In a roundtable with the press on the morning of August 16, the City of Boston announced that their effort to house the chronically homeless population is seeing results, reducing the population by 20 percent since 2016.
+In a roundtable with the press on August 16, the City of Boston announced that their effort to house the chronically homeless population is seeing results, reducing the population by 20 percent since 2016.

 Since 2016, the city of Boston has housed 580 chronically homeless individuals — the start of Mayor Martin J. Walsh’s “Boston’s Way Home” initiative to end chronic homelessness by 2018.
 According to the city, the number of chronically homeless individuals without housing is currently 493.